subedi31/readme/README.md

 # Descriptions of Gatekeeper Policy Kinds
 # 1. AllowedUsers:
 Controls the user and group IDs of the container and some volumes.
-Corresponds to the runAsUser, runAsGroup, supplementalGroups, and fsGroup fields in a Policy.
+Corresponds to the runAsUser, runAsGroup, supplementalGroups, and fsGroup fields.
 # 2. PAllowPrivilegeEscalationContainer:
 Controls restricting escalation to root privileges.
-Corresponds to the allowPrivilegeEscalation field in a Policy.
+Corresponds to the allowPrivilegeEscalation field.
 # 3. AppArmor:
 Configures an allow-list of AppArmor profiles for use by containers.
-This corresponds to specific annotations applied to a Policy.
 # 4. AutomountServiceAccountTokenPod:
 Controls the ability of any Pod to enable automountServiceAccountToken.
 # 5. BlockEndpointEditDefaultRole:
-This ConstraintTemplate forbids the system:aggregate-to-edit ClusterRole from granting permission to create/patch/update Endpoints. \
+This ConstraintTemplate forbids the system:aggregate-to-edit ClusterRole from granting permission to create/patch/update Endpoints.
 # 6. BlockLoadBalancer:
 Disallows all Services with type LoadBalancer.
 # 7. BlockNodePort: